 Cats are amazing creatures and owning one (or many!) can be extremely rewarding, not to mention highly entertaining.
 The enjoyment factor does rely heavily on how the two of you get along.

-If you’re new to cat-ownership you’ll find these Easy Ways to Get Along Better With Your Cat invaluable.
+If you’re new to cat-ownership, you’ll find our easy ways to get along with your cat will help you and your cat to bond and become good friends.
 And even if you’re a veteran cat owner you could still learn a thing or two.

 1. Never Punish Your Cat

 All kittens and cats will do things that we don’t like.
 They are not being deliberately naughty – they are just doing what cats do!